 The ‘Queen of Welsh resorts’ is a great starting point for any journey, but don’t rush off just yet.
 Llandudno is an immaculate Victorian/Edwardian resort, complete with pier-and-prom.
 The best views are from Great Orme, a mighty limestone crag that you can ascend by the Great Orme Tramway or cable car.
-On top, there’s a visitor centre, nature reserve and ancient copper mine, while its eastern flanks shelter a ski centre and the manicured Happy Valley, where you can pick up the town’s Alice in Wonderland trails.
+On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine, while its eastern flanks shelter the Llandudno Snowsports Centre and the manicured Happy Valley, where you can pick up the town’s Alice in Wonderland trails.

 We once asked Prince Charles to name his favourite gardens, and he rates Bodnant as ‘one of Wales’ national treasures’.
 The upper section around Bodnant Hall comes with terraced gardens and informal lawns, while the lower Dell has a fabulous wild garden.
 The standard of excellence continues throughout the estate and into nearby Garden Centre, Craft Centre and Welsh Food Centre.

 Yes, you could do it in the sea.
 But Adventure Parc Snowdonia has created a head-high wave that peels perfectly along a 300m lagoon in the middle of the Conwy Valley countryside, every 90 seconds.
 There’s also a watery assault course, the Crash & Splash Lagoon and regular left-field events.

 They still work the quarries at the old ‘slate capital of the world’, but Blaenau Ffestiniog has reinvented itself as an all-action adventure centre.
-Mountain bikers hurtle down the screes at Antur Stiniog, while zip wires soar overhead.
+Mountain bikers hurtle down the screes at Antur Stiniog, while zip wires soar overhead at Zip World Titan.
 In the vast slate caverns below ground, there are yet more zip zones and the surreal, trippy Bounce Below: layers of bouncy cargo nets connected by slides and ladders.
 To get it all into historical perspective, start with an underground tour of Llechwedd Slate Caverns.

 National Showcaves Centre for Wales